Sophia Crichton-Stuart, Marchioness of Bute: Family background

 Sophia was the daughter of Flora Campbell, 6th Countess of Loudoun, and her husband Francis Rawdon-Hastings, Earl of Moira.
 Her father became Governor-General of India and Governor of Malta and was raised to the rank of Marquess of Hastings in 1816.
 He died in 1826.
 Sophia's elder sister was Lady Flora Hastings, a lady-in-waiting at the court of Queen Victoria of the United Kingdom.
 Lady Flora died in 1839 of a tumour, in circumstances that gave rise to a scandal in the court, and was nursed by Sophia.
 Their mother died in the following year.
 Lady Flora wrote poetry, and after her death Sophia edited an edition of her poems.

-Sophia married the Marquess of Bute, who was fifteen years older than her, on 10 April 1845 at Loudoun Castle, Ayrshire, his first wife, Lady Maria North, having died in 1841.
+Sophia married the Marquess of Bute, who was fifteen years older than she, on 10 April 1845 at Loudoun Castle, Ayrshire, his first wife, Lady Maria North, having died in 1841.
 He had no children from his first marriage, and died aged 54 in Cardiff, only three years after his second marriage, leaving a six-month-old son who succeeded to the marquessate.

 Sophia's first pregnancy had ended in a stillbirth.
 Her son John, the 3rd Marquess, was born on 12 September 1847 at Mount Stuart House on the Isle of Bute, Scotland.